moon4ik/AppSwitcherView/README.md

 ## How to use:

-Copy AppSwitcherView to your project
+Copy AppSwitcherView.swift to your project

 ### Show LaunchScreen